builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 ---

 ### Short Video Prompt Format (v1.0)

+**HALLUCINATION GUARDRAIL -- READ BEFORE WRITING ANY PROMPT:**
+Every fact, metric, result, title, date, and claim written into these prompts must exist verbatim in the candidate's uploaded resume or supporting documents.
+Do not invent details, approximate numbers, assume context, or fill gaps with plausible-sounding information.
+If a fact is not in the uploaded material, it does not exist.
+Do not use it.
+A hallucinated fact in a NotebookLM prompt becomes a hallucinated fact in a candidate's video asset -- and that asset will be seen by recruiters.
+There are no exceptions to this guardrail.

 The Short Video prompt is entered into the **Custom Topic** field in NotebookLM's Video Overview interface.
 Select **Short** as the format.
 Do not select a suggested topic -- use the Custom Topic field and paste the full prompt.